xiaoTan12/SMPL-Pose/README.md

 # SMPL-Pose: Adaptive graph transformer with llm priors for 3D human reconstruction

 ## 1. Overview
 SMPL-Pose is a cutting-edge method for monocular 3D human shape and pose estimation.
 Leveraging the power of transformers, it provides accurate and efficient solutions for 3D human modeling tasks.
-This repository contains the code, datasets, and instructions for using SMPLer.
+This repository contains the code, datasets, and instructions for using SMPL-Pose.

 ## 2. Hardware Requirements
 - **Testing**: Most modern GPUs are sufficient to run the testing process.